leroymusa/nightcore-generator/README.md

 ## Note

-Ensure that the virtual environment is activated each time you work with the project:
+Ensure that the virtual environment is activated each time you work with the project on non-Linux systems:
 ```bash
 source venv/bin/activate  # On Windows use `venv\Scripts\activate`